TheGaf/GafBrain/README.md

 IMPORTANT RULES

-- Google Drive is the only storage system
+- Google Drive + ChatGPT is the only system tested.
-- ChatGPT is the only reasoning system
 - The compiler organizes everything
 - Do not store personal data in GitHub